louieyan/r4ds-exercise-solutions/vectors.md

     ```
     In both these cases, `not_last()` correctly returns an empty vector.

-1. This function returns a the elements of a vector that are even numbers.
+1. This function returns the elements of a vector that are even numbers.

     ```r
     even_numbers <- function(x) {
       x[x %% 2 == 0]
     }
-    even_numbers(-10:10)
+    even_numbers(-4:4)
-    #>  [1] -10  -8  -6  -4  -2   0   2   4   6   8  10
+    #> [1] -4 -2  0  2  4
     ```

-    We could improve this function by handling the cases of the special values:
+    We could improve this function by handling special numeric values:
     `NA`, `NaN`, `Inf`.
 However, first we need to decide how to handle them.
-    Neither `NaN` nor `Inf` are considered even numbers.
+    Neither `NaN` nor `Inf` are not numbers, and so they aren't even numbers.
     What about `NA`?
-    Well, we don't know.
-The value of `NA` could be even or odd, but it is missing.
+Well, we don't know. `NA` is a number, but we don't know its
+    value.
+The missing number could be even or odd, but we don't know its value.
-    So we will follow the convention of many R functions and keep the `NA` values.
-    The revised function now handles these cases.
+    When writing functions it is good practice to try to follow the behavior
+    of existing functions so as not to surprise users.
+The behavior of many
+    R functions is to return `NA` values instead of dropping them.

     ```r
-    even_numbers <- function(x) {
+    even_numbers2 <- function(x) {
       x[!is.infinite(x) & !is.nan(x) & (x %% 2 == 0)]
     }
-    even_numbers(c(0:4, NA, NaN, Inf))
+    even_numbers2(c(0:4, NA, NaN, Inf))
     #> [1]  0  2  4 NA
     ```